open-edge-platform/edge-desktop-virtualization/sample-application/discrete/README.md

 ```

 ## 1. Storing VM Images
-### 1.1 Upload VM bootimage to CDI incase of CDI based deployment
+### 1.1 Upload VM bootimage to CDI, for CDI based deployment
 Ex. for `vm1` the image name in CDI is `vm1-win11-image`

 -   Get IP of CDI